Archduke Ludwig Viktor of Austria: Personal life

 Ludwig Viktor's mother attempted to arrange a marriage for him with Duchess Sophie Charlotte in Bavaria, youngest sister of Empress Elisabeth, but he declined.
-He likewise rejected plans to marry him to Isabel, daughter and heir presumptive of Emperor Pedro II of Brazil.
+He likewise rejected plans to marry him to Princess Isabel, daughter and heir presumptive of Emperor Pedro II of Brazil.
 In 1863, Ludwig Viktor's brother Maximilian had tried to persuade him to marry her because "such a marriage might found yet another Habsburg dynasty in Latin America....
 Maximilian wrote to Franz Joseph that Ludwig Viktor was 'anything but pleased with the idea,'" and asked Franz Joseph to order Ludwig Viktor to marry her.
 Franz Joseph refused.

 Ludwig Viktor was "a homosexual and cross-dresser with a reputation as a libertine."
 After a scandalous incident at the Central Bathhouse Vienna in which he was publicly slapped, his brother Emperor Franz Joseph finally forbade him to stay in Vienna and joked that he should be given a ballerina as adjutant to keep him out of trouble.

 Ludwig Viktor retired to Schloss Klessheim near Salzburg where he became known as a philanthropist and patron of the arts.
 He died in 1919, at the age of 76, and is buried at the Siezenheim cemetery.

-He was awarded the Order of the White Eagle.
+He was the last surviving grandchild of Francis II, Holy Roman Emperor.